YottaDB/YDBPosix/doc/ydbposix.rst

 	"REG_EXTENDED",   "REG_ICASE",       "REG_NEWLINE",        "REG_NOMATCH",      "REG_NOSUB",     "REG_NOTBOL",
 	"REG_NOTEOL",     "sizeof(regex_t)", "sizeof(regmatch_t)", "sizeof(regoff_t)"

-**$&ydbposix.regexec(pregstr,string,nmatch,.pmatch,eflags,.matchsuccess)**: Takes a string in string and matches it against a previously compiled regular expression whose descriptor is in pregstr with matching flags in eflags, for which numeric values can be obtained from symbolic values with ``$$regconst^%POSIX()``. nmatch is the maximum number of matches to be returned and pmatch is a predefined string in which the function returns information about substrings matched. pmatch must be initialized to at least nmatch times the size of each match result which you can effect with: ``set $zpiece(pmatch,$zchar(0),nmatch*$$regsymval("sizeof(regmatch_t)")+1)=""`` matchsuccess is 1 if the match was successful, 0 if not.
+**$&ydbposix.regexec(pregstr,string,nmatch,.pmatch,eflags,.matchsuccess)**: Takes a string in string and matches it against a previously compiled regular expression whose descriptor is in pregstr with matching flags in eflags, for which numeric values can be obtained from symbolic values with ``$$regconst^%ydbposix()``. nmatch is the maximum number of matches to be returned and pmatch is a predefined string in which the function returns information about substrings matched. pmatch must be initialized to at least nmatch times the size of each match result which you can effect with: ``set $zpiece(pmatch,$zchar(0),nmatch*$$regsymval("sizeof(regmatch_t)")+1)=""`` matchsuccess is 1 if the match was successful, 0 if not.
 The return value is 0 for both successful and failing matches; a non-zero value indicates an error.
 See ``man regex`` for more information.

 **$&ydbposix.regfree(pregstr)**: Takes a descriptor for a compiled regular expression, as provided by ``$&ydbposix.regcomp()`` and frees the memory associated with the compiled regular expression.
 After executing ``$&ydbposix.regfree()``, the descriptor can be safely deleted; deleting a descriptor prior to calling this function results in a memory leak because deleting the descriptor makes the memory used for the compiled expression unrecoverable.

-**$&ydbposix.regofft2int(regofftbytes,.regofftint)**: On both little- and big-endian platforms, takes a sequence of bytes of size sizeof(regoff_t) and returns it as an integer. ``$$regsconst^%POSIX("sizeof(regoff_t)")`` provides the size of regoff_t.
+**$&ydbposix.regofft2int(regofftbytes,.regofftint)**: On both little- and big-endian platforms, takes a sequence of bytes of size sizeof(regoff_t) and returns it as an integer. ``$$regsconst^%ydbposix("sizeof(regoff_t)")`` provides the size of regoff_t.
 Always returns 0.

 **$&ydbposix.rmdir(pathname,.errno)**: Removes a directory, which must be empty.
 See ``man 2 rmdir`` for more information.